The interesting thing about this Technics SL-1200 Mk7 is at first glance it looks like a copy of other Technics turntables.

 So one of the things about the original techniques was reassuring the weight of the turntable.
 But this feels a lot lighter.
 Taken into account also the fact that the finish as I sad it’s got a new darker livery but it doesn’t feel like a Technics.

-And the price is the other big bugbear I have with a $1200 each.
-It’s just a turntable.
+And the price is the other big bugbear I have with $1200 each.
 And yet you could buy two really exciting turntable digital-analog hybrid devices.
 For instance Reloop with lots of buttons on them, they work with Serato accessory and they do all this stuff and you get a pair for $1400.

 So this is really curious.
 There’s going to be a whole generation of people who use turntables since these were withdrawn from the market we’ll be scratching their heads thinking: Why?